$N_\infty$-operads and associahedra: A brief tour of the theory of N-infinity -operads

 This results leads to the following corollary, which motivates the results in this paper, namely, that for a finite group $G$, it makes sense to attempt to enumerate the number of $N_\infty$-operad structures, and to understand the associated poset structure.

 \begin{cor} Let $G$ be a finite group.
-Then the number of $N_\infty$-operad structures $G$ is finite.
+Then the number of $N_\infty$-operads for $G$ is finite.
 Moreover, the set $N_\infty(G)$ admits a canonical poset structure given by inclusions of sets of the corresponding transfer systems. \end{cor}